JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

 A summary of the CEERS rest-frame optical emission line measurements is given in Table~\ref{tab:opt_line}.
 We detect the [O~{ III}]$\lambda\lambda4959,5007$ doublet in all 21 sources and H$\beta$ in 20 sources in our sample.
 In additional 11 (7) galaxies, we detect the [O~{ II}] ([Ne~{ III}]) lines, allowing a range of ionization and excitation-sensitive line ratio diagnostics to be derived.
 We detect H$\gamma$ (H$\delta$) in 9 (3) galaxies, allowing constraints on Balmer line ratios.
 In a further two sources (CEERS-1019 and CEERS-1027), we detect the auroral [O~{ III}]$\lambda4363$ (S/N $=3-4$), with tentative [O~{ III}]$\lambda4363$ features (S/N $=2$) seen in additional two galaxies (CEERS-689 and CEERS-698).
 When combined with the other strong lines, the auroral lines allow constraints on the gas-phase oxygen abundance via the direct method \citep[e.g.,][]{Izotov2006,Sanders2020}.
-In two Ly$\alpha$ emitting galaxies (CEERS-1027 and CEERS-698), we also detect broad emission components (intrinsic full width at half maximum FWHM $=375$~km~s$^{-1}$ and $529$~km~s$^{-1}$ after subtracting the spectral resolution in quadrature) for [O~{ III}]$\lambda5007$ lines (Fig.~\ref{fig:spectra_oiii5007}), which comprise $21$ and $37$~per~cent of the total [O~{ III}]$\lambda5007$ fluxes.
+In two Ly$\alpha$ emitting galaxies (CEERS-1027 and CEERS-698), we also detect broad emission components.
+The intrinsic full widths at half maximum (FWHM) after subtracting the spectral resolution measured by the instrument team ($R\sim1000$, corresponding to spectral FWHM $=300$~km~s$^{-1}$; \citealt{Jakobsen2022}) for the broad [O~{ III}]$\lambda5007$ lines of these two galaxies (Fig.~\ref{fig:spectra_oiii5007}) are $375$~km~s$^{-1}$ and $529$~km~s$^{-1}$, which comprise $21$ and $37$~per~cent of the total [O~{ III}]$\lambda5007$ fluxes.
 Such broad [O~{ III}] emission may indicate highly ionized gas outflows driven by stellar feedback associated with very young stellar populations (see Table~\ref{tab:sed_fitting}), which is similar as seen in a young ($\sim3$~Myr), Lyman continuum emitting galaxy at lower redshift \citep{Mainali2022}.
 Fast outflows may also scatter Ly$\alpha$ photons redwards as they backscatter off outflowing gas \citep[e.g.,][]{Verhamme2006,Steidel2010}, as we will discuss in Section~\ref{sec:uv_lines}.